 I mentioned the big decision to sell our house and make the move to DC (read all about it here), so we’ve been spending the last month doing all kinds of prep work of little things.
+If you are thinking of making a move somewhere further than DC, like Australia, but haven’t secured a property just yet, you could look into a company like WA Building Company who provide affordable homes and land packages to help you build your dream home.
+It will all be worth it in the end.
 (Here’s a version of our prep to list checklist) Next up on the list we have a few trades coming over the next couple of weeks to take care of some things we don’t have the time or know how to do ourselves.
 (I’ll share more of those as we go!)

 Today I’m going to touch on staging.
 We’ve been going through the house and really getting serious about what items we want to take the time, effort and expense to move versus going ahead and selling.
 Turns out we are selling quite a few pieces that we don’t have a big attachment to. (read all about my love/hate relationship with craigslist) And you know what that means?!
 Empty spaces for me to figure out how to style!